TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

-The key benefit of having the logging API provided by a standard library module is that all Python modules can participate in logging, so your application log can include your own messages integrated with messages from third-party modules.
+The key benefit of having the logging API provided by a standard library module is that all Python modules can participate in logging, so your application log can include your own messages integrated with messages kutoka third-party modules.

 The module provides a lot of functionality and flexibility.
 If you are